-SERIAL EVENT ACTION REMARKS 1 Planning Phase: Army Unit Wed of week inclusion in the Weekly Planning Meeting and prior to jump Daily Airfield State Attend night flying brief at ACC 1600 on day of jump.
+SERIAL EVENT ACTION REMARKS 1 Planning Phase: a.
+Submit proposed programme to ACC for Army Unit Wed of week inclusion in the Weekly Planning Meeting and - prior to jump Daily Airfield State.
+Attend night flying brief at ACC 1600 on day of jump.
 2 DZ Preparation: a.
 Army Ambulance and Med teams at DZ Army Unit DZSO b.
-Mark Line Feature (if Reg'd) Army Unit DZSO b.
+Mark Line Feature (if Req'd) Army Unit DZSO b.
 Met forecast Army/Met DZSO c.
-Establish and maintain Comms with Army Unit DZSO ATC/CTAF , 3 Parachuting Phase: a.
+Establish and maintain Comms with Army Unit DZSO ATC/CTAF 3 Parachuting Phase: a.
 PJE aircraft on freq Aircrew For CTAF ops PJE b.
 PJE aircraft advises ATC and DZSO of wind All aircraft is to make all cone appropriate c.
 Aircraft requests "Clear Live" from DZSO Aircrew transmissions. d.
 "Clear Live" from DZSO to aircraft DZSO e.
 Aircraft requests "Clear Live" from ATC Aircrew For operations above f.
 Nil conflicting aircraft ATC NWA airspace aircraft is g.
 "Clear to Drop" from ATC to aircraft ATC to contact applicable h.
-"Stick of gone" from aircraft to ATC and Aircrew ATC agency for DZSO 5700 clearances I. DZSO to count canopies DZSO J. Aircraft not to descend below canopies Aircrew 4 Jump Complete: D700 a.
-All paratroops on ground for each pass to DZ50 A/C h "All paratroops on ground" A/C to ATC Aircrow 5 Stop Drop Procedure: Allclew 5 a Initiated by "Stop Drop" three times All May be ordered by any a.
-Initiated by Stop Drop times times unit if confliction or risk to aircraft or personnel is perceived 6 Descents Complete: - a.
-Advise ATC "all descents complete" DZSO End of day's operation · · or weather holds
+"Stick of gone" from aircraft to ATC and Aircrew ATC agency for DZSO DZSO clearances i.
+DZSO to count canopies Aircrew 4 j.
+Aircraft not to descend below canopies Jump Complete: Allclew 4 a.
+"All paratroops on ground" for each pass to DZSO A/C D230 b.
+"All paratroops on ground" A/C to ATC Aircrew 5 Stop Drop Procedure: 7 01 0 11 a.
+Initiated by "Stop Drop" three times All May be ordered by any an inmated by evep 2.5p amee annee unit if confliction or risk to aircraft or personnel is perceived 6 Descents Complete: a.
+Advise ATC "all descents complete" DZSO End of day's operation · or weather holds